Skip to main content

 If recycling is not offered, ask your landlords to buy Provo recycling services and offer it to your complex.

-A public collection point for glass recycling is located in the parking lot of Smith’s, a grocery store at 350 N Freedom Blvd.
+A public collection point for glass recycling is located in the parking lot east of city hall.
 Glass containers should be rinsed and separated by color.
 Learn more.

 Recyclops